Premkumar291/Automated-Result-Portel/README.md

   8. Returns user data (excluding password)

 #### `verifyEmail`
-- **Purpose**: Verifies a user's email address
+- **Purpose**: Verifies a user's email address with enhanced expired code handling
 - **Process**:
   1. Validates verification code
   2. Finds user with matching code that hasn't expired
+  3. If code is expired, automatically generates a new code and sends email
-  3. Marks user as verified
+  4. Marks user as verified if code is valid
+  5. Sends confirmation email
+  6. Returns user data with role information for proper redirection
+- **Enhanced Features**:
+  - Automatic handling of expired verification codes
+  - Seamless code regeneration and resending
+  - Role-based response for frontend redirection

+#### `resendVerificationCode`
+- **Purpose**: Generates and sends a new verification code to user's email
+- **Process**:
+  1. Validates user email
+  2. Checks if user exists and is not already verified
+  3. Generates new verification token with 10-minute expiry
-  4. Sends confirmation email
+  4. Sends new verification email
+  5. Returns success confirmation
+- **Use Cases**:
+  - Manual resend requests from users
+  - Automatic resend when user visits verification page
+  - Recovery from expired or lost verification codes

 #### `login`
 - **Purpose**: Authenticates a user